Return to Newsroom

 Staying up to date on your child’s vaccines and immunizations, as well as practicing healthy hygiene, is one of the best ways to protect them from potentially harmful germs.

-“Vaccinating your children protects not only your family, but it also protects others who cannot be vaccinated,” said Susan Senzaki, doctor of nursing practice (DNP) with Dizon Pediatrics Copper, a member of Community Health Partners.
+“Vaccinating your children protects not only your family, but it also protects others who cannot be vaccinated,” said Susan Senzaki, doctor of nursing practice (DNP) with Dizon Pediatrics Copper.
 “So, by staying up to date on vaccinations, not only are you protecting yourself, but you’re protecting other people."

 How do vaccinations work?